wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Cryptanalysis is the science of decrypting ciphertext without prior knowledge of the key or cryptosystem used.
 A keyspace is all the possible key values when using a particular algorithm or other security measure.

 A TPM (Trusted Platform Module) protects the contents of an encrypted hard drive by storing the decryption key in the host computer.
 If the hard drive is removed, the data cannot be decrypted.

-Secure Electronic Transaction (SET) was a credit card transaction technology.
+Secure Electronic Transaction (SET) was used to verify credit card transactions in 1966.

 SAML (Security Assertion Markup Language) is an XML-based open standard data format for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.